China Population 2014

-India, the next largest country, has 120 million fewer people, for a population of 1,272,904,150 (read more in our article on the population of India.
-The United States, the third largest country in the world, has a much smaller population of 323 million (read more in our article on the US population).
+India, the next largest country, has 120 million fewer people, for a population of 1,272,904,150.
+The United States, the third largest country in the world, has a much smaller population of 323 million.
 Estimates show that India will pass China as the most populous nation in the world by 2025.

 China Population 2014